Bessarion: Cardinal and later life

 For five years (1450–1455), he was legate at Bologna, and he was engaged on embassies to many foreign princes, among others to Louis XI of France in 1471.
 Other missions were to Germany to encourage Western princes to help their fellow Christians in the East.
 For these efforts, his fellow humanist Aeneas Silvius Piccolomini, then Pius II, gave him the purely ceremonial title of Latin Patriarch of Constantinople in 1463.
 As primus Cardinalium (from April 1463) – the title Dean of the Sacred College of Cardinals was not yet in use – Cardinal Bessarion presided over the Papal conclave, 1464 and Papal conclave, 1471.

 He died on 18 November 1472 at Ravenna.
-He is buried in the basilica of Santi Apostoli, Rome.
+He was subsequently buried in the basilica of the Santi Apostoli, Rome in a large funerary chapel of which he had overseen the renovation during his life.

 Works

 Bessarion was one of the most learned scholars of his time.
 Besides his translations of Aristotle's Metaphysics and Xenophon's Memorabilia, his most important work is a treatise directed against George of Trebizond, a vehement Aristotelian who had written a polemic against Plato, which was entitled In Calumniatorem Platonis ("Against the Slanderer of Plato").
 Bessarion, though a Platonist, was not so thoroughgoing in his admiration as Gemistus Pletho, and he strove instead to reconcile the two philosophies.
 His work, by opening up the relations of Platonism to the main questions of religion, contributed greatly to the extension of speculative thought in the department of theology.

 It was thanks to him that the Bibliotheca, an important compendium of Greek mythology, has survived to the present.
 His library, which contained a very extensive collection of Greek manuscripts, was presented by him in 1468 to the Senate of the Republic of Venice, and forms the nucleus of the famous library of St Mark's, the Biblioteca Marciana.
 It comprised 482 Greek and 264 Latin manuscripts.

-Most of Bessarion's works are in Migne, Patrologia Graeca, vol. 161.
+Most of Bessarion's works are in Migne, Patrologia Graeca, volume 161.